List of Donegal senior Gaelic football team captains

 This article lists players who have captained the senior Donegal county football team in the Ulster Senior Football Championship and the All-Ireland Senior Football Championship.
 Unlike other counties the captain is not chosen from the club that has won the Donegal Senior Football Championship.

+Michael Murphy captained the team from 2011 until his retirement at the age of 33 in November 2022.

-Patrick McBrearty has captained the team since 2023.
+Patrick McBrearty replaced Murphy as team captain.